Hokuten85/XICamera/XICamera.Windower/lua/README.md

 XICamera makes the in-game command `//camera` or `//cam` available to adjust camera distance on the fly.
 The following parameters are supported:

 - d/distance # -- will change the camera distance
-- s/status               -- dumps XICamera's global status
+- b/battle #   -- will change the battle camera distance
 - h/help       -- print this text

-These commands all support a short first letter version (d/s/h).
+These commands all support a short first letter version (d/b/h).
 Changes made with distance will be reflected in `settings.xml`.

-## Limitations

-Normal camera behavior will very slightly depending on character movement.
-While the addon is on, the camera's ability to automatically trail behind you diminishes.
-You will stay in frame, but the camera doesn't swing behind you in the direction that you are running.

 ## Disclaimer